An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Related works

-\citet{Heidari2018} and \citet{Yousefi2017}{, on the other hand, studied} the Lagrangian decomposition of multi-objective supply chain {problems, which is more related to the multi-objective matheuristic introduced here.} \citet{Heidari2018} employed a $\epsilon$-{C}onstraint method to transform the multi-objective {SSC management} problem into a mono-objective problem. {In order to} define the constraints to be relaxed in the mono-objective problem, \citet{Heidari2018} {chose} the pair that resulted in the lowest computational running times when removed from the original problem. {In the introduced mathematical formulation,} \citet{Yousefi2017} did not consider environmental issues in {any} of {the} objective functions, however, they included recycling centers.
-The authors employed a weighting strategy to aggregate the objective functions into a mono-{objective function} and then relaxed the most complex constraints of the problem to then solve {it using} an optimization solver.
+In the introduced mathematical formulation, \citet{Yousefi2017} did not consider environmental issues in any of the objective functions, however, they included recycling centers.
+The authors employed a weighting strategy to aggregate the objective functions into a mono-objective function and then relaxed the most complex constraints of the problem to then solve it using an optimization solver.

 Lagrangian-based heuristics {are extensively studied to approach} mono-objective supply {chain} problems \citep{Eskigun2005,Lidestam2011,Elhedhli2012, Zhang2014,Rafie2018}. \citet{Eskigun2005} reduced the original capacitated network design problem into simpler and independent subproblems {to approach the {design of vehicle distribution centers of several instances constructed from industrial data} by a Lagrangian heuristic}. {In the Lagrangian heuristic proposed by} \citet{Lidestam2011}{, the authors} decomposed the supply chain planning problem into two different subproblems associated with different stages of cellulose production. \citet{Elhedhli2012} studied a supply chain network design problem that aims to minimize environmental costs due to carbon dioxide emissions.
-The authors employed a Langragian relaxation by decomposing the original problem according to entity types and warehouse site. \citet{Zhang2014} studied a supply chain problem in which the flow between suppliers, factories and customers required a distribution center.
-The authors relaxed the constraints which ensured that each customer and supplier {was} assigned to only one distribution center in the Lagrangian heuristic they suggested. \citet{Rafie2018} \ana{studied a supply chain of perishable products that takes into consideration fuel consumption and product wastage.
-The Lagrangian heuristic presented by the authors considers the relaxation of the} vehicle capacity constraints, a nonlinear constraint and a constraint related to the allocation of distribution centers to customers.
+The authors employed a Langragian relaxation by decomposing the original problem according to entity types and warehouse site. \citet{Zhang2014} approached a supply chain problem that required distribution centers between (i) suppliers and factories, and (ii) factories and customers.
+The authors relaxed the constraints which ensured that each customer and supplier was assigned to only one distribution center in the Lagrangian heuristic they suggested. \citet{Rafie2018} studied a supply chain of perishable products that takes into consideration fuel consumption and product wastage.
+The Lagrangian heuristic presented by the authors considers the relaxation of the vehicle capacity constraints, a nonlinear constraint and a constraint related to the allocation of distribution centers to customers.